New National Carer Support System

 Over the next six months six online education resources will be published to help you to learn new skills in caring for someone and yourself.

-After 30 September 2019 you will be able to access local services through a new network of Carer Gateway service providers.
+After 1st of April 2020 you will be able to access local services through a new network of regional partners of the Carer Gateway.

-What you need to know about accessing supports between now and 30 September
+What you need to know about accessing supports between now and the end of March 2020

 Accessing services through Carers ACT

-If you are currently accessing services and supports through Carers ACT (including social activities, education groups, peer support groups, counselling, Deakin Cottage, Home Care Package Administration, the Hub program, respite support, NDIS planning etc) then until 30 September you will continue to access these services in the same ways you already do.
+If you are currently accessing services and supports through Carers ACT (including social activities, education groups, peer support groups, counselling, Deakin Cottage, Home Care Package Administration, the Hub program, respite support, NDIS planning etc) then until the end of March 2020 you will continue to access these services in the same ways you already do.

 In other words you can continue to call our 1800 numbers or use our email addresses.

 We are currently working on what the access paths will be after 30 September and will keep you informed.

 Accessing services through My Aged Care and NDIS

 The new system also won’t affect other carer services you receive through My Aged Care or the National Disability Insurance Scheme (NDIS).